Skip to main content

 Ankylosis

-Occasionally, an injured tooth may fuse directly to the surrounding bone, which can affect normal growth of the jaw in that area.
+Occasionally, an injured tooth may fuse directly to the surrounding bone (ankylosis), which can affect normal growth of the jaw in that area.
+This is more commonly seen with reimplanted teeth and requires ongoing monitoring.

 Prevention: How to Help Protect Your Child's Teeth